-The Healthy KC Workplace action team has created an annual health and wellness certification program that recognizes area organizations for innovation and excellence in promoting a culture of health in the workplace.
+The Healthy KC Workplace action team has created a semi-annual health and wellness certification program that recognizes area organizations for innovation and excellence in promoting a culture of health in the workplace.
 Certifications range from Honorable Mention up to Platinum and are based on five pillars of health.

 2018 Certified Companies

 The Workplace Wellness action team set its objective – “to build a well-designed, well-executed and sustainable certification framework to drive engagement from KC Metro area employers in workplace wellness” and its guiding principles – “that the program would be accessible to organizations of all sizes, create sustainable wellness outcomes, and include positive recognition for employers”.
 The team reviewed the work of other cities that have been successful in driving workplace wellness – Austin, Oklahoma City, Omaha and Lawrence, Kansas.
 The team also discussed existing national models for workplace wellness certification including the CEO Cancer Gold Standard.